KevinZiadeh/Exchange-Rate-App/desktop/README.md

 - Type in `com.squareup.retrofit2:retrofit:2.9.0`, and make sure to select `Transitive Dependencies`, `JavaDocs`, and `Annotations`.
 The download destination should be the lib folder within your project directory.
 - Upon completion, repeat the above step, but for the following package: `com.squareup.retrofit2:converter-gson:2.9.0`.
+- Run the application by pressing on the Run button.

 ## Overview
 ### Structure